Stations #

 URLs: /stations (list), /stations/new, /stations/{id}, /stations/{id}/edit

-A station is a bench — the set of instruments at a physical location that run tests against DUTs.
+A station is a bench — the set of instruments at a physical location that run tests against UUTs.
 The Stations entity pages are the browser surface for configuring them.
 Test engineers usually author station YAML directly in stations/*.yaml; the UI exists for quick edits, bench operators who don't want to touch YAML, and a usage overview that the YAML files don't give you on their own.

 List — /stations #